 Before commencing my PG studies in the UK, I was involved in teaching as a design teaching fellow between 2006 and 2010 at the School of Architecture, Al-Baath University, Homs, Syria.
 In addition, I practiced architecture during the same period through my own Practice and the local city council.

 - Design Studio

 - Architectural Technology: Exploration

 - Dissertation Tutor

 Historic structures bear valuable knowledge of place, being authentic as their architecture is frozen, but their tangible and intangible significance is detached from contemporary debates.
-Therefore, my research line focuses on setting a conservation framework to enhance the understanding of historic structures, landscape and ruins and their cultural values, and eventually contribute to their preservation and presentation.
+Therefore, my research line focuses on setting a conservation framework to enhance the understanding of historic structures, landscape and ruins and their cultural values, and eventually contribute to their preservation, presentation and community engagement.
 This multidisciplinary framework is based upon critical analysis of the site/building’s history, architecture and archaeology.

-I am interested in using a virtual-modelling approach that allows re-appraising of the conservation framework and the original architectural experience in its environmental and cultural conditions.
-This approach produces substantial material sufficient to engage local people, visitors, academics, conservation specialists and professional bodies and ensure obtaining constructive feedback on the conservation proposal from them.
-Grasping the intrinsic values that the community and other professional groups assign to historic sites/structures will facilitate the exploration of architectural interventions and enhance their communication with the public and integration to UG and PG teaching.
+I am interested in using virtual-modelling approaches that allows re-appraising of the conservation framework and the original architectural experience in its environmental and cultural conditions.
+These approaches produce substantial material sufficient to engage local people, visitors, academics, conservation specialists and professional bodies and ensure obtaining constructive feedback on the conservation proposal from them.
+Grasping the intrinsic values that the community and other professional groups assign to historic sites/structures will facilitate the exploration of virtual and/or physical interventions and enhance their communication with the public, which as a result promotes the interpretation of the studied heritage.